Social-Emotional Domain: Perseverance

 Materials: A sheet of paper cut into fourths; two or three cans/pails; four dowel rods cut into two-foot lengths; string; four small magnets; paper clips

 - Provide each student with a ¼ size sheet of paper.
 Have the students fold the paper in half.
-On the upper half, they can write down something they are, or were afraid of.
+On the upper half, they can write down something they are or were afraid of.
 On the bottom half, have them write what they did or could do to help get over this fear.

 - Punch a hole through the top of both pieces of paper near the fold and attach a paper clip.
 Each student can then place the pieces of paper in a couple of pails or cans.
 Depending on the size of the class, figure on no more than eight students per can.

 - Provide a couple of ‘fishing poles’ that have been created out of a two–foot piece of dowel rod that has a string and magnet attached to the end.
 Have the student take the pole and drop it into the can.
 The magnet will attach itself to a paper clip.
-The students can reel in the clip of paper and read whatever was written.
+The students can reel in the slip of paper and read whatever was written.

 Process and Reflection: